Constellation-Labs/documentation-hub/validate/automated/nodectl.md

 The purpose of this utility is to make things easier on you.

 It obviates all of the technical aspects of running a Validator Node, so that anyone can do it!
-It comes packed with features designed to navigate the complexities of Constellation Network's validation Node on the Hypergraph and/or Metagraphs.
+It comes packed with features designed to navigate the
+"complexities" of Constellation Network's validation Node on the Hypergraph and/or Metagraphs.

 The succeeding documentation will describe the features behind nodectl and help to provide an easy to use guide for a utility that was designed with ease in mind.